Information Security Policy

 6.4.
 Business areas are responsible for maintaining adequate record-keeping of the agreements in place with their suppliers and third-party processors, to ensure these are regularly reviewed and updated as and when necessary.

 6.5.
-The Society’s Head of Legal Services can provide business groups with a full template agreement, or with the relevant additional clauses to be added, as an Addendum, to existing data sharing agreements.
+The Society’s legal team (firstname.lastname@example.org) can provide business groups with a full template agreement, or with the relevant additional clauses to be added, as an Addendum, to existing data sharing agreements.

 7. Compliance, Policy Awareness and Disciplinary Procedures

 7.1.
 Any data security breach of the Society’s information systems could lead to the loss of confidentiality, integrity and availability of personal data stored on these information systems.
 The loss or breach of confidentiality of personal data is an infringement of the GDPR and contravenes the Society’s applicable policies.